wonjerry/follow_service/README.md

 Install dependancies with
 ##### npm install --save

-Server and database URL: edit config.js accordingly.
+Server and database URLs and ports: edit config.js accordingly.

 ###Endpoints and their methods: